39 Competitor Analysis Tools to Crush Your Marketing Campaigns

-SEMrush isn't limited to Google Adwords; the tool also reports on Bing and Facebook PPC data.
-As more brands flock to Bing and Facebook for cheaper traffic, SEMrush's intel data becomes ever more valuable.
+SEMrush isn't limited to Google Adwords — the tool also reports on Bing and Facebook PPC data.
+As more and more brands have flocked to Bing and Facebook for traffic, SEMrush's data becomes even more valuable.

-Success and failure in pay per click marketing come down to one thing: keyword selection.
+The difference between success and failure in pay per click marketing generally comes down to one thing: keyword selection.
 Choose the right keywords, and you'll make a decent profit for you or your clients.
 Choose poorly and you'll be spinning your wheels, wasting time and money on keywords that don't convert.

 To identify profitable keywords, use SpyFu.
 It's a competitive analytics tool specifically for PPC marketers, revealing brands' most profitable keywords (both pay per click and organic).

-To uncover profitable keywords with SpyFu, enter your each of your competitor's domains and SpyFu tells you which keywords are making them the most money.
+To uncover profitable keywords with SpyFu, enter each of your competitors’ domains and it tells you which keywords are making them the most money.
 Take a look at their ad copy and landing pages, then replicate their PPC strategies to get similar results.

 Regarding pure PPC competitor analysis, SpyFu may have a slight leg up on SEMrush.
 Notably, SpyFu has no keyword export limits (SEMrush does) and includes up to 7 years of advertising history for each domain and keyword (versus one year of history for SEMrush).

 Ultimately, it's a matter of personal preference.
 Both tools are great for spying on your competitors' PPC strategies.

 Formerly called AdGooroo, Kantar is a multifunctional tool that includes, in my opinion, one of the best if not the best SEM intelligence tool available.